-The Somerville Toy Camera Festival seeks entries for its fourth annual celebration of toy and lo-fi photography.
+The Somerville Toy Camera Festival seeks entries for its sixth annual celebration of toy and lo-fi photography.

-Images of any subject matter, made with a “toy” camera – any low-tech, limited-control camera such as pinhole, Holga, Diana/Diana clones, Brownies, Anscos, disposable cameras – are eligible.
-This year we also welcome images made with digital holgas, and certain hybrid devices, such as plastic cameras that have been modified to shoot plate film, or outfitted with modified shutters or digital chips.
+Images of any subject matter, made with a “toy” camera – any low-tech camera with no or very limited exposure control, such as pinhole, Holga, Diana/Diana clones, Brownie, Ansco, disposable cameras – are eligible.
 The key criteria are plastic lenses and a lack of reliable exposure control.
-Straight Polaroid-type images or images made with cell phones or digital cameras (other than digital Holga) will not be considered.
+Straight Polaroid-type images, or images made with cell phones, digital cameras, or film cameras with full exposure control (such as the Lomo LC series), will not be considered.

 ABOUT OUR JUROR:

 Jennifer Shaw is a fine art photographer whose work is based on both a world observed and a world constructed, often focusing on the fleeting and personal within the sphere of her immediate surroundings.
 She grew up in Milwaukee, Wisconsin and earned a BFA in photography at the Rhode Island School of Design.
 Upon graduation she moved to New Orleans in pursuit of the artist’s life, where she currently teaches the disappearing art of darkroom photography at the Louise S. McGehee School and serves as creative director of PhotoNOLA, in addition to chasing after two young sons.